Reps empower security agency to prosecute criminal cases — Nigeria Today

 This was stipulated in section 23(1) of the bill for an Act to provide for the protection of the identity of National Security agencies officers, Agents, sources, informants and operational methods from unlawful disclosure and to protect its establishments, facilities and equipment against unauthorized access as well as provide for the promotion and enhancement of Nigeria’s external security and for other related matters, adopted by the House.

-Section 23(2) provides that the prosextor may apply to the court that part of the entire proceedings be done in camera when need arises.
+Section 23(2) provides that the prosecutor may apply to the court that part of the entire proceedings be done in camera when need arises.

 Section 24 of the bill also empowers Federal High Court in Nigeria to try an offence committed outside Nigeria by a Nigerian citizen.